dansmyers/Simulation/1-Python_and_Descriptive_Statistics/Deliverables/Baccarat.md

 1. The dealer deals the two hands of two cards and announces their values using the rules above.

-2. If a hand achieves an 8 or 9, it is declared a "natural" and the round ends immediately.
-The hand with the higher natural wins, or it's a tie if both hands have achieved equal naturals.
+2. If any hand achieves an 8 or 9, it is declared a "natural" and the round ends immediately.
+The hand with the natural is automatically the winner.
+If both hands have naturals, the hand with the higher score wins, or it's a tie if both hands have achieved equal naturals.

 3. If neither hand achieves a natural, then the tableau of drawing rules is consulted, first for the player, then the banker.